hillaryj/language-experiments/README.md

 # Future plans:

-- Add arguments to run via command line
 - Convert words with accented letters to unaccented equivalents or support accents
 - Gibberize individual letters of words with mixed letters and numbers (i.e. acronyms and initialisms)
-- Add arguments for whether to gibberize numbers and dates
+- Implement options for whether to gibberize numbers and dates
-- Allow certain percentages of words to be left un-gibberized, e.g Leave shortest words first like `a`, `the`, `and` to make the text somewhat recognizable
+- Implement option for certain percentages of words to be left un-gibberized, e.g Leave shortest words first like `a`, `the`, `and` to make the text somewhat recognizable
 - Expand to detect suffixes/prefixes so root words are gibberized consistently